 Successful founding engineers possess a deep understanding of relevant technologies and how to build products in their specific field.
 Examples of these fields could be semiconductors, hearing technology, streaming technology, robotics, social networks, and more.

 Having technical expertise in place is often necessary so founding engineers can hit the ground running to scale and develop their company further.
-Founding engineers often excel in developing scalable and efficient code architecture, laying a robust foundation for a startup's product or software solution.
+Founding engineers often excel in developing scalable and efficient code architecture, laying a solid foundation for a startup's product or software solution.

 Founding engineers often have 10 or more years of experience in their industries, holding progressive roles or positions at these companies.